Angamacutiro

 Angamacutiro is a municipality in the Mexican state of Michoacán.
 Located in the far north portion of the state, its municipal seat is the city of Angamacutiro de la Unión.
-The name Angamacutiro originates from the Uapeani, Pauacume, and Tariácuri native indigenous languages, where it denotes "place on the edge of the canyon" or "lugar al borde de la barranca".
+The name Angamacutiro originates from the Purepecha language, meaning "place on the edge of the canyon".
 This name highlights the region's proximity to a canyon's cliff edge, which is a reflection of its geographic features.

 History

 Among the peoples subdued by the armies of the Purépecha State, is Angamacutiro.
 In the 16th century, the Spanish conqueror Nuño de Guzmán, when marching at the head of an expedition that was heading towards Nueva Galicia passed through this town, taking possession of it improperly, which caused a dispute, since the commander of Huango (Villa Morelos) claimed Angamacutiro as a parcel.
 It is common knowledge that the Spanish stumping towards the indigenous population had two characteristics, while Nuño de Guzmán resorted to the sword, instructed the friars Juan de Padilla, Juan de Badillo and Bartolomé de Estrada, to evangelize the population.

 Angamacutiro was founded in 1323 by a group of Otomi indigenous people who came from the State of Guanajuato.

 The municipality was created on December 10, 1831 by the State Congress, it was the scene of several struggles during the war of intervention in Michoacán.
 In 1866 there was a confrontation between the imperial forces commanded by Gen. Ramón Méndez and the Republican group known as los chinacos, the latter caused strong setbacks to the forces representing the intervention; in recognition of loyalty to the republic, the State Congress granted it on June 28, 1869, the name of "Villa Unión" is currently known as Angamacutiro de la Unión to its municipal seat.